 Below are BCA’s grant opportunities.
 BCA’s investments not only allow for the development of community-centered arts and culture projects but also provide opportunities for the community at large to engage with the arts at a local level.

-Community Engagement Grants (New Work, Arts Fund and Community Arts)
+Community Engagement Grants (New Work, Arts Fund, Community Arts, and Arts on the Block)

 Arts Fund (AF) supports Bronx-based individual artists, artist collectives and 501c3 arts organizations with an organizational budget below $100,000.

 For Community Arts (CA) local nonprofit organizations may apply directly; individual artists or collectives must apply either through a Bronx-based fiscal sponsor or in partnership with a community-based nonprofit organization based in The Bronx.

 Applications For Community Arts Are Now Closed